Compare Infomap, Louvain, and Leiden with igraph¶

 Annotate vertices for downstream igraph use¶

-Use module_attribute and flow_attribute when you want Infomap results stored directly on the igraph vertices for plotting, filtering, or export.
+Use module_attribute and flow_attribute when you want Infomap results stored on the igraph vertices for plotting, filtering, or export.

 annotated = graph.copy()